 Welcome to my home page!
-This website collects a few pages related to my research and teaching.
-It has six main sections dealing with courses in statistics and demography and with statistical software tutorials.These can always be reached via the links at the very top.
+This website collects a number of pages related to my research and teaching.
+It has seven main sections dealing with courses in statistics and demography, statistical software tutorials for Stata and R, and software for producing dynamic documents with Stata.These can always be reached via the links at the top.

 I was trained as a Biostatistician at the University of North Carolina at Chapel Hill, and before that obtained a Master's degree in Social Science at the University of Chicago.
 My undergraduate work in my native Chile was in Psychology, where I discovered my love for statistics while studying psychometrics with Erika Himmel.
 A job as a statistical assistant to Anibal Faundes in a fertility survey led to a life-long interest in population.

 Following completion of my Ph.D.
 I worked for seven years at the World Fertility Survey (WFS) in London, England, once described as the largest social science project ever undertaken.
 I then returned home and spent five years in the Statistics Department at the Universidad Católica de Chile.
 In 1987 I joined the Office of Population Research at Princeton University, where I worked for thirty two years, transitioning to emeritus status in 2019.
 I have been lucky to interact with wonderful colleagues in all three institutions.

 More extensive biographic remarks may be found in a nice write-up by a very kind colleague, who wrote them as part of the PAA "honor a colleague" fund-raiser.

 My main research interest is statistical demography, the development and application of statistical modeling techniques to the study of human population, with emphasis on fertility and health.